NCBI-Hackathons/RetroSpotter/README.md

 * We can look for these SNPs in RNA Seq data and therefore find the duplications.

 ## What's the problem ?

-Copy Number Variations (CNVs) are the cause of a number of human disease.
+* Copy Number Variations (CNVs) are the cause of a number of human disease.
 Any tool which aids the discovery of CNVs would be of great use.

+* How do we find the SNPS associated with duplications and CNVs?
+There are 3 options:

+1) Possible we can use dbDNV - a database of SNPs associated with gene duplications
+2) Try looking at 1000 genome data - to do.
+3) Curated SNPs e.g. Tryptase locus

 ## What is INSERT NAME ?